melissaboiko/joyodb/README.md

 automatically as much as possible.
 The results will be tested to ensure consistency.

-Most users won't have to run the scripts to extract the data; in the future, you'll be able to download the output directly from this repository, in your favourite format.
+Most users won't have to run the scripts to extract the data; you can just download the data directly from the output directory.

 Roadmap/TODO